Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 > Return on investment \(ROI\) is a ratio between net profit \(over a period\) and cost of investment \(resulting from an investment of some resources at a point in time\).
 A high ROI means the investment's gains compare favorably to its cost.
 As a performance measure, ROI is used to evaluate the efficiency of an investment or to compare the efficiencies of several different investments.\[1\] In economic terms, it is one way of relating profits to capital invested.
 Source: [Wikipedia](https://en.wikipedia.org/wiki/Return_on_investment)

-- ROI is a key performance indicator \(KPI\) available in all Yeeldx YeeldBoxes \(yYeeldBoxes\) located here as "Estimated Yearly Yield": [https://Yeeldx.finance/YeeldBoxes](https://Yeeldx.finance/YeeldBoxes).
+- ROI is a key performance indicator \(KPI\) available in all Yeeldx YeeldBoxes \(YeeldBoxes\) located here as "Estimated Yearly Yield": [https://Yeeldx.com/YeeldBox](https://Yeeldx.com/YeeldBox).
 - ROI is useful when comparing and assessing YeeldBox performance.
 - ROI presented in Yeeldx is a **yearly ROI**.
 You deposit X and 1 year later you receive X + \(X \* ROI\).
 - The ROI presented is a _current estimation_ based on data since the yYeeldBox's inception.
 If performance remains constant, after 1 year you will receive the displayed ROI.
 Rates are unstable currently, and fluctuate based on market/strategy.

-yYeeldBoxes have different yield farming [strategies](https://docs.Yeeldx.finance/resources/faq#where-can-i-find-strategy-descriptions), which determine how assets are moved between liquidity pools.
+yYeeldBoxes have different yield farming [strategies](https://docs.Yeeldx.com/resources/faq#where-can-i-find-strategy-descriptions), which determine how assets are moved between liquidity pools.
 Strategies are created by the `Controller` who manages the yYeeldBox.

-New strategies are also voted by the community through [governance proposals](https://gov.Yeeldx.finance).
+New strategies are also voted by the community through [governance proposals](https://gov.Yeeldx.com).
 A new strategy creates a new challenge in terms of ROI calculation.

 - Individuals interested in participating in a yYeeldBox should monitor the ROI presented in the YeeldBox dashboard after a strategy change.
 The rate presented reflects the most recent ROI.
 - An individual participating before a strategy change might be interested in comparing ROI before and ROI after.
 Historic ROI, e.g. since yYeeldBox creation, can also help users understand performance and inform future decisions.

 ## ROI calculation

-Even though yYeeldBoxes have a compounding effect inherently, this compound interest is not fixed like in a CeFi savings account.
+Even though YeeldBoxes have a compounding effect inherently, this compound interest is not fixed like in a CeFi savings account.
 Hence, the concept of [APY](https://www.investopedia.com/terms/a/apy.asp) and [APR](https://www.investopedia.com/terms/a/apr.asp) is not the most accurate way to estimate yYeeldBox gains.
 They are used by the community and we also added them to our newer interfaces, but interpreting them should always be taken with a grain of salt.

-### Why we should use ROI to estimate yYeeldBoxes returns?
+### Why we should use ROI to estimate YeeldBoxes returns?

 - This shows the estimation of an asset that has interest / compounded interest applied to it:

 ![](https://i.imgur.com/OZKqesB.png)

-- This is the actual, measured performance of an asset in the yUSD YeeldBox:
+- This is the actual, measured performance of an asset in the BoxUSD YeeldBox:

 ![](https://i.imgur.com/NpogiO9.png)